-'''

 variable = value;

-'''

 The assignment statement is one form of an expression (the formal definition of the "expression:" is in Appendix A, "Native Language Grammar").
-The name of the variable you are using depends on the section you are using, so you should refer to "The General Parameters Section" on page 38, "The Active Line Section" on page 41, and "The Field Description" on page 42 for details on the variables required.
+The name of the variable you are using depends on the section you are using.
+Refer to "The General Parameters Section" on page 38, "The Active Line Section" on page 42, and "The Field Description" on page 43 for details on the variables required.